C-MORL: Multi-Objective Reinforcement Learning through Efficient Discovery of Pareto Front: Constrained MORL-Based Pareto Front Extension

-The trust region set is defined as $\{\pi_\theta\in \Pi_\theta : \bar{D}_{KL}(\pi || \pi_{r})\leq \delta\}$, where $\bar{D}_{KL}$ denotes the estimated mean of KL-divergence given state $s$, and serves as a surrogate function of the original distance function.
-Such trust region optimization updates hold guarantees of monotonic performance improvement and constraint satisfaction.
-It is noteworthy that the original CPO algorithm requires a feasible initialization, which by itself can be very difficult, especially with multiple, general constraints involving policy returns~\citep{zhou2022anchor}.
-While in our formulation for solving MORL, we can almost guarantee the initial policy is always feasible for the solving process of extended policy with properly selected $\beta$ along with a well-initialized policy set.

-\textbf{C-MORL-IPO} Although CPO algorithm monotonically improves the policy and guarantees constraint satisfaction during the training process, an inner-loop optimization is needed when there are multiple constraints.
+where $G_i^{\pi_{r}}$ is the expected return of the $i^{th}$ objective in the last constrained optimization step, which is indexed by $r$ for the current iteration.
+Next, we introduce practical methods to solve Eq. \ref{eq:CMOMDP-FEASIBLE}. \textbf{C-MORL-IPO} Constrained Policy Optimization (CPO) is a widely used general-purpose policy search algorithm for constrained RL~\citep{achiam2017constrained}.
+While the CPO algorithm ensures monotonic policy improvement and guarantees constraint satisfaction throughout the training process, inner-loop optimization is required when there are multiple constraints.
 Therefore, CPO is hard to handle more than two MORL objectives.
-To overcome this issue, inspired by~\citep{xu2021crpo, liu2020ipo}, we also propose to solve C-MORL via interior point method (IPO), which is a primal type approach and holds the promise of finding solution closer to original C-MORL as shown in Theorem \ref{prop:duality_gap}.
+To overcome this issue, inspired by~\citep{xu2021crpo, liu2020ipo}, we also propose to find a satisfiable solution efficiently for Eq. \ref{eq:CMOMDP-FEASIBLE} via the interior point method (IPO), which is a primal type approach and holds the promise of finding a solution closer to the original C-MORL as shown in Theorem \ref{prop:duality_gap}.
 Given $G_i^{\pi_r}$ and the the defined log barrier in \ref{prop:duality_gap}, we then convert problem Eq. \ref{equ:CMDP} into an unconstrained optimization problem: